istlab/Alitheia-Core/README.md

 The above lines enable innodb as default.

  3. Create an empty database named `alitheia`.
-Then create a database user named

-`alitheia` with password `alitheia` and grant full control over the database (@localhost).
+Then create a database user named `alitheia` with password `alitheia` and grant full control over the database (@localhost).

 #### Building the project

 * To build the project, do:

   `mvn install`

+#### Run the project

-* To run Alitheia Core, you need to configure a database first.
-Consult the online Quickstart guide at http://www.sqo-oss.org/quickstart on how to do it.
-Then, run:
+* To run Alitheia Core, run:

   `mvn pax:provision`

   Then visit the web interface: [http://localhost:8080](http://localhost:8080)

-* To see actual results of runned plugins of projects, perform the following steps:
-  Run from the web folder:
+* To see the results of runned plugins of projects, run the following from the web folder:

   ```mvn jetty:run```

   Then visit the web interface: [http://localhost:8081](http://localhost:8081)

 * To debug Alitheia Core (on Unix-based systems):